Honorifics (linguistics)

 Addressee honorifics express the social status of the person being spoken to (the hearer), regardless of what is being talked about.
 For example, Javanese has three different words for "house" depending on the status level of the person spoken to.
 Referent honorifics express the status of the person being spoken about.
 In this type of honorific, both the referent (the person being spoken about) and the target (the person whose status is being expressed) of the honorific expression are the same.
 This is exemplified by the T–V distinction present in many Indo-European languages, in which a different second-person pronoun (such as tu or vous in French) is chosen based on the relative social status of the speaker and the hearer (the hearer, in this case, also being the referent).
 Bystander honorifics express the status of someone who is nearby, but not a participant in the conversation (the overhearer).
 These are the least common, and are found primarily in avoidance speech such as the "mother-in-law languages" of aboriginal Australia, where one changes one's speech in the presence of an in-law or other tabooed relative.

 A fourth type, the Speaker/Situation honorific, does not concern the status of any participant or bystander, but the circumstances and environment in which the conversation is occurring.
 The classic example of this is diglossia, in which an elevated or "high form" of a language is used in situations where more formality is called for, and a vernacular or "low form" of a language is used in more casual situations.

 Politeness can be indicated by means other than grammar or marked vocabulary, such as conventions of word choice or by choosing what to say and what not to say.
 Politeness is one aspect of register, which is a more general concept of choosing a particular variety of language for a particular purpose or audience.

 T–V distinction in Indo-European languages

 One common system of honorific speech is T–V distinction.
 The terms T-form and V-form to describe the second person pronouns tu and vos, respectively, were introduced by Brown and Gilman, whose 1960 study of them introduced the idea that the use of these forms was governed by "power and solidarity."
 The Latin tu refers to the singular T-form, while the Latin vos refers to the V-form, which is usually plural-marked.
 Tu is used to express informality, and in contrast, vos is used to express politeness and formality.
-T–V distinction is characteristic of many Indo-European languages, including Persian, Portuguese, Polish, and Russian, as detailed below.
+T–V distinction is characteristic of many Indo-European languages, including Hindustani (Hindi-Urdu), Odia, Persian, Portuguese, Polish, and Russian, as detailed below.